laravel/docs/dusk.md

     $browser->maximize();

-The `fitContent` method will resize the browser window to match the size of the content:
+The `fitContent` method will resize the browser window to match the size of its content:

     $browser->fitContent();